metlouf/metlouf/README.md

 - 📫 How to reach me mohamed.srir@telecom-paris.fr

-- 🌱 I’m currently learning Computer Science at Télécom Paris
+- 🌱 I’m currently learning Computer Science and Image Processing at Télécom Paris

 - 👀 I’m interested in Mathematics and Computer Science (Especially Computer Vision, Image and Signal Processing)